Cover image for Case Interview Stress and Anxiety: How to Stay Composed Under Pressure (2026)

 Understanding the stress arc helps you time your interventions.

-Phase 1: Anticipatory anxiety (before the case starts) This begins 15–30 minutes before the interview and peaks just before the case prompt is given.
+Phase 1: Anticipatory anxiety (before the case starts) This can begin before the interview and peak just before the case prompt is given.
 Symptoms: elevated heart rate, shallow breathing, scattered thoughts.

 • Intervention: Box breathing, light movement, systematic review of your framework templates

-Phase 2: Acute activation (first 90 seconds of case analysis) The moment the prompt is given, cortisol and adrenaline spike.
-Working memory narrowing is highest here — this is why candidates rush their clarifying questions or skip structure time.
+Phase 2: Acute activation (case opening) The moment the prompt is given, working memory can narrow.
+This is why candidates rush clarifying questions or skip structure time.

 • Intervention: Deliberate 3-second pause before responding, written note-taking as an anchor